tomerof/vue3-pdfjs-viewer-component/README.md

 How dependencies are loaded
 - The PDF.js viewer assets are included in this package under `assets/pdfjs`.
-- The component resolves the viewer URL at runtime with `new URL('../assets/pdfjs/web/viewer.html', import.meta.url)` so you don't need to copy anything into your app.
+- The component resolves the viewer URL at runtime with `new URL('../assets/pdfjs/web/viewer.html?url', import.meta.url)` (for Vite/Rollup this forces emitting a file URL).
+If that still yields a `data:` URL, it falls back to a public path as described below.
 - For Vite and similar bundlers, we also reference all files under `assets/pdfjs/**` so they are copied to the final build output.
 - Some build tools inline small assets as `data:` URLs.
 The PDF.js viewer cannot be loaded from a `data:` URL because it needs to fetch other relative JS/CSS files.
 To avoid this, the component now falls back to a file URL when it detects a `data:` URL.
   - Preferred: pass `viewerFolder` to point to a publicly served copy of the `pdfjs` folder (must contain `web/viewer.html`).
 Example: `viewerFolder="/assets/pdfjs"`.
   - Alternative: set a global before mounting your Vue app: `window.__PDFJS_VIEWER_BASE_URL__ = '/assets/pdfjs'`.
   - If neither is set, the component will try `/assets/pdfjs/web/viewer.html` by default.
+- Automatic copy for consumers: on install, this package runs a small postinstall script that attempts to copy `assets/pdfjs` into your app’s `public/assets/pdfjs` (or `static/assets/pdfjs`) if such a folder exists or can be created.
+This makes `/assets/pdfjs/web/viewer.html` available in both development and production without extra setup.
+If you prefer a different location, use the `viewerFolder` prop or the global base variable.
 - If your bundler does not support `import.meta.url` asset URLs, set the `viewerFolder` prop to a publicly served path where you host the `pdfjs` folder (e.g. place `assets/pdfjs` into your app's `public/` and use `viewerFolder="/assets/pdfjs"`).

+Dev example
+- The example app serves the library’s `assets` folder at `/assets` via Vite `publicDir`, so the viewer is available at `/assets/pdfjs/web/viewer.html` during dev and in the built example.

 Try the example locally
 - We include a Vite example under `example/`.